The Cliffs of Moher- Tourist Trap or Must Visit Destination?

 Today, at the main visitor’s area of the Cliffs, the flagstone walk and fences have also been fully refurbished.
 Observant visitors may note the tiny fossils in the flagstone.
 The tower has also been refurbished, and visitors can again climb the narrow spiral staircase to peer the view from the top.
 It all stands as a testament to the durability of the Irish character, and the foresight of Cornelius O’Brien.

 Visitors come from around the world to experience the majestic views from the Cliffs.
+Many visitors adapt their entire Ireland itinerary, to make a stop at the cliffs.
 It is said that on a clear day the view from the tower stretches to the mountains in Connemara, known as the 12 Bens, to the north, the Aran islands to the northwest, and to the Loop Head and the Napoleonic signal tower, to the south.
 Even when it is not so clear, the views are impressive, as our photos reveal.

 How The Cliffs Came into Existence